 I want to take this opportunity to thank everybody who has been working hard on ISUOG Committees and Task Forces.
 Nothing of course happens without the staff in the ISUOG office.
 The last two years have been difficult, with staff working at home for virtually all of this time due to COVID.
 Whilst this can have some up sides, working through “zoom” makes proper communication very difficult, makes it hard to build teams as well as working relationships, and can be very isolating.
 The staff have done amazing job in such difficult circumstances, and I really want them all to know that their hard work is appreciated.
 Finally, I also want to thank my fellow Trustees and Executive Committee members for their support over the year.

 Ultrasound in Obstetrics and Gynecology (UOG): the leading peer-reviewed journal on imaging within the field of obstetrics and gynecology.

-ISUOG provides education for practitioners and trainees at all levels to enhance their skills and knowledge in ultrasound in obstetrics and gynecology with the ultimate aim of improving health outcomes for women across the world.
-Lectures and courses are accessible onsite, online, via live-streaming and On Demand.
+ISUOG provides education for practitioners and trainees at all levels to enhance their skills and knowledge of ultrasound in obstetrics and gynecology.
+Lectures and courses are accessible onsite, online, via live-streaming, and On Demand.